yerbaMatte/Quizify_/README.md

 # Quizify

-Quizify is a dynamic quiz application built with React, allowing users to test their knowledge by answering questions across various categories and difficulty levels.
+Quizify is a dynamic quiz application built with React, utilizing TypeScript and SASS for enhanced development and styling.
+The application also incorporates testing using the vitest library to ensure reliable functionality.
+Quizify allowing users to test their knowledge by answering questions across various categories and difficulty levels.

 ## Features